 The study material itself is good.
 However, it seems less comprehensive than what you would get from other programs, such as ACE, ISSA, and NASM.
 These programs include various study materials, including written text, videos, audio files, and quizzes, making it easier to absorb new information and regularly test your knowledge.

-In contrast, NSCA seems a bit one-dimensional.
-You still learn a lot of valuable information, and the certification garners respect among fellow fitness professionals, hiring managers, and prospective clients.
+In contrast, the NSCA program seems a bit one-dimensional.
+However, you still learn a lot of valuable information, and the certification garners respect among fellow fitness professionals, hiring managers, and prospective clients.

 6. National Council on Strength & Fitness (NCSF) – from $799